rawskijon/academic-kickstart/content/publication/RIH-2021-Sci/index.md

 ---
-title: "Comment on 'Nonadjacent Dependency Processing in Monkeys, Apes, and Humans'"
+title: "Comment on Nonadjacent Dependency Processing in Monkeys, Apes, and Humans"
 authors:
 - admin
 - William Idsardi